Forside DH-Debate

 Adam tells about King Gnupa in a section dealing with archbishop Adalgars time, which was the years from 888 to 909 - before the "Norman" invasion - referring to Sweyn Estridson: "After him came Olaph, who came from Sueonia and achieved rulership over the Danes' kingdom with violence and weapons, and he had many sons, of which Chnob and Gurd achieved rulership after the father's death."

-The small Sigtrygsten was discovered in 1887.
+Sigtrygstone, the small one, was discovered in 1887.
 It was bricked into the wall of Gottorp Castle.
 The inscription is dated to around 938.
-Now it is exhibited in the Viking Museum Hedeby.
+Now it is exhibited in the Viking Museum Haithebau.
 Photo viciarg Wikipedia.

 Adam has a different version than Widukind of Henrik 1.'s attack on the Danes, where King Chnuba is not mentioned: "Hardecnudth Wurm ruled the Danes during that time.
 He was, I must say, a horrible worm and not a little hostile to Christian people.
 He was scheming to completely eradicate the Christianity that existed in Denmark, expelling the God's ministers from his country, and he killed even very many of them under torments."
 When Henrik I moved into the country with an army: "He scared at first attack King Wurm so much that he would do what was commanded him and humbly asked for peace.
 After that Henrik, who thus became the victor, had put the kingdom's borders at Sliaswich, which now is called Heidaba, he installed a mark-count and commanded a colony of Saxons to settle there.
 All this - as reported by a certain Dane bishop, a knowledgeable man - we, as reliable as it is perceived, just as fair have given over to our church."